Prince Louis of Liechtenstein: Life and career

 As did most of his family, Aloys attended the Schottengymnasium in Vienna.
 After studying law at the University of Vienna from 1864 to 1868, he joined the Austrian army's hussar regiment as a lieutenant.
 He changed to the diplomatic service in 1869, serving as an attaché in Munich, London and Berlin.
 He resigned the diplomatic service in 1873 and was transferred to the military reserves the following year, holding the rank of first lieutenant.

 An opponent of liberalism that dominated the politics of Cisleithania after the 1867 December Constitution, Prince Aloys joined the conservative Catholic People's Association in 1874.
 He served in the House of Deputies (lower house) of the Reichsrat from 1878 to 1889 as a Catholic-Conservative member of parliament.
 In 1881 he became a member, and from 1888–1889 was chairman of the conservative Zentrum-Klub.

 In 1875, he met Karl von Vogelsang and in 1887 came into contact with Karl Lueger, joining the latter's Christian Social Party (Christlichsozialen Partei) when it was founded in 1891.
 Aloys, Lueger, Vogelsang and Franz Martin Schindler met regularly at the Hotel Zur goldenen Ente (Golden Duck, Riemergasse 4) in Vienna's First District, and would refer to their meetings as Enten-Abende (Duck Evenings).
 This working group became the focus for social reform and they organised the Second Austrian Katholikentag in 1889.
 From this Schindler developed the platform of the fledgling Christian Social Party.

 He represented the party in parliament until 1911.
 He worked to bring the Catholic Conservatives and Christian Socials into a coalition between 1896–1907 to keep the liberals in opposition.
 After Lueger's death in 1910, he became chair of the party.

 From 1896 to 1918 he was a member of the Landtag of Lower Austria, serving as its president (Landmarschall) since 1906.
 In 1912 he was appointed to the House of Lords (Herrenhaus) but progressively withdrew from public life due to ill health since 1916.

 He resigned all offices with the collapse of Austria-Hungary and the abolition of monarchy in 1918.
 His campaigns for social reform, religious schools (Konfessionsschulen) and religious law were in the spirit of Pope Leo XIII.

-Like Lueger, he was considered an Anti-Semite.
+Like Lueger, he was considered an Antisemite.

 He is buried in a dedicated grave in Vienna's central cemetery, the Zentralfriedhof (32A, 54).

-Marriages and issue
+First marriage and issue

 He married firstly in London on 27 June 1872 Marie Fox, adopted daughter of Henry Edward Fox, 4th Baron Holland and wife Lady Mary Augusta Coventry, and had issue, four daughters.
 Marie died in 1878, aged 28.
+She was buried in the Kirchhof, Hollenegg, Austria.

+His family, the House of Liechtenstein, initially refused to approve the union on the grounds of inequality of birth, but later treated the marriage as equal, while the princess was largely accepted in Vienna.